 In 1999 Bulgaria redenominated its coinage, replacing the third lev series at a rate of 1,000 to 1.
 The obverse of all the coins, from the 1 stotinka up to the 50 stotinki feature the Madara Horseman, which is an early medieval relief rock carving on the Madara Plateau in the north east of the country and which dates back to the late 7th Century.
 It is now a UNESCO World Heritage Site.
 The 1 lev piece bears the image of St Ivan Rilsky (St John of Rila), a hermit who is also Bulgaria’s Patron Saint.
 This 7-coin set is in BU condition and a worthwhile buy, as Bulgaria is due to adopt the euro from January 2025.

-The new 2024 King Charles III Proof Gold Sovereign is out and The Royal Mint has already sold out!
+The 2024 King Charles III Proof Gold Sovereign has already been completely sold out at the Royal Mint!
+However, we still have them in very limited stock.
 There have now been three Charles III sovereigns and each has been different.
 The Memorial issue, the Coronation issue with a crowned bust and now the 2024 issue with an uncrowned bust.
 The coin is struck in Proof 22ct gold and comes in a deluxe presentation case.
 Supplies are limited and there is NO VAT on Sovereigns.